mohsinahmedarfat/EduElevate-client-side/README.md

 # [EDUELEVATE](https://eduelevate.web.app)

 Welcome to the repository for my awesome website!
 You can visit the live site by clicking the website title name.
+EduElevate is a platform that connects students with instructors directly.
+Students can browse and purchase courses from their preferred teachers, while instructors can create and launch their own courses.

 - **Admin email**: admin@ee.com
 - **Password**: 123456